 There is a LOT of conjecture about whether Pinterest’s algorithm directly prioritizes pins that come from Tailwind and punishes pins that come from Boardbooster.
 I don’t think that the algorithm rewards or penalizes these pins, but I do think that the recent Pinterest changes to remove re-pins as a visible metric and replace them with individual pin engagement was a direct result of the partnership between Tailwind and Boardbooster.

 Still, I prefer Boardbooster.
 I guess I’m just anti-establishment.
 Let’s dive into why I like Boardbooster more than Tailwind!

-So, why do I like Boardbooster so much more than Tailwind?
+So, why did I like Boardbooster so much more than Tailwind?
+(RIP, Boardbooster).
 First of all, here’s a big disclaimer: I use both Boardbooster AND Tailwind to maintain my traffic, and have done so for the past year.
 But if I had to pick a side, I’d choose Boardbooster every day of the week.
 Let me break down why I prefer Boardbooster vs Tailwind.

 Boardbooster has more abilities & tools